dotcms-plugins/com.dotcms.cors/README.md

 # Add Arbitray Headers
-This plugin adds headers to selected incoming requests, based on a regex.
+This plugin adds a web interceptor that appends headers to selected incoming requests, based on a regex.
 While it was built for cors headers, it can be used to add arbitrary headers to requests, such as cache control headers.

 ### To use this plugin